Communist Party of India (Marxist–Leninist) Liberation: The ASDC

 In 1992, after the Fifth party congress (Held in Kolkata), the party comes out in the open from its underground status.
 Mishra was re-elected General Secretary of the party at the sixth congress of CPIML Liberation in Varanasi in October 1997.

 Present

-The Communist Party of India (Marxist–Leninist) (Liberation), led by Dipankar Bhattacharya is a surviving faction of the CPI (M-L).
+The CPIML(Liberation), led by Dipankar Bhattacharya is a surviving faction of the CPIML.
 Liberation has established legal overground structures (trade unions, student groups, peasant organisations etc.) and participates in elections.
 In the Lok Sabha elections in 1999 the party won 0.3% of the votes and one seat (the former ASDC-seat from Assam).
 In the 2004 elections the seat was lost, mainly due to a split within ASDC.
 As of 2016, the party has been able to send its representatives to the state legislative assemblies of Bihar and Jharkhand as well as the panchayats of Bihar, Jharkhand, Uttar Pradesh, West Bengal, and Punjab.

 In November 2020, it won 12 seats in Bihar's election.
+In 2025, it was reduced to 2 seats.

+In 2024, it was able to win two seats in from Bihar in Indian general election.
+The CPIMLL candidates, Raja Ram Singh Kushwaha and Sudama Prasad were able to defeat union minister R. K. Singh in Arrah Lok Sabha constituency and Upendra Kushwaha and Bhojpuri singer and actor Pawan Singh in Karakat Lok Sabha constituency.
+In a report, Dainik Bhaskar stated that the party is more strong than Indian National Congress in the state of Bihar, given its stellar performance in 2020 Bihar Legislative Assembly elections and 2024 Indian general elections.
+Many a times, it was seen protesting against its own government outside and inside the house of legislative assembly.
+The party was also praised for its ground level work amongst the downtrodden section of society and for winning the elections with bare minimum resources, when other political parties relied on heavy funding from the corporate for their election expenses.

+However the party suffered a setback in 2025, when it won just 2 seats in the 2025 Bihar Legislative Assembly election, suffering a loss of 10 seats.

+CPIMLL has also showed significant presence in the regions such as Siwan and has been at the forefront in the fight against local landed magnates on the question of poor.
+It came into conflict with the gangster politician Mohammad Shahabuddin in the region, who was supported by local feudal elements.
+The Party has been served in the region by the influential local leaders such Ramesh Singh Kushwaha.